Federal Direct Loans

 We strongly advise students to review the Annual Loan Limits chart to determine the maximum loans available to borrow.
 The amount of other financial aid may limit or even reduce the number of loans a student may receive.
 Students should contact the Office of Financial Aid to have a counselor perform a file review.
 The Office of Financial Aid will consider students for the maximum amount of subsidized loans for which they are eligible.

 If a student uses their total annual loan amounts for the Fall or Spring (or both), no loan availability will remain for the summer.
 We strongly urge each student borrower to plan accordingly and borrow wisely.
-If you have any questions, please contact our office.
-Owed loans may be viewed on the National Student Loan Database website.
+If you have any questions, please contact the Office of Financial Aid.
+Total federal loan amount borrowed can be viewed on the Federal Student Aid website.

 Entrance and Exit Counseling